 None.
-The book is secular and universally focused on the natural cycle of day and night.
+The book is secular and focuses entirely on the natural and domestic transition to sleep.
+The resolution is peaceful and certain.

 Your experience helps other parents find the right book.